red-gate/level-up-academy/web-training/TypeScript/Unit 4 - Classes and Modules/Instructions.md

 Remove the extends and copy `Dog`'s constructor to `PizzaDog`.
 Does this change the previous two answers?

-If you had used two separate interfaces for with the same definition would you be able to distinguish them?
+If you had used two separate interfaces for `IDog` with the same definition would you be able to distinguish them?

 ## Exercise 5: Type defintions for JavaScript